COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 ### Recent Implementations:

 - Support for convert `VersionStruct` to `VersionData` and vice-versa.
+- New experimental version string detection in ``toVersionStrut2` method.
+- New experimental memory layout of `VersionStruct` to reduce the memory size allocation.
+(See the details in [here](./Docs/VersionLibInfo.md#versionstruct-and-versiondata-memory-layout))
+- Support to create objects versions without warning messages with wrapper constructors.

 ### Implementations under development:

-- Support to create objects versions without warning messages with wrapper constructors.
 - Add support to compare versions with build information.
 - Include the global internal Version Library data.
 - Full support for C-Style functions to better support for extern C linkage
 - Add Version Lib errors and exceptions components
+- Add and update all documentation for the Version Library

 ### Future Implementations:

 - Full support for extern C linkage
 - Support to identify version files by it's name
 - Support to detect Windows Metadata version information
-- Add and update all documentation for the Version Library

 ## Version Library History: